HeadPot/Mushroom-Dosage-Calculator/README.md

 Single self-contained HTML file.
 No frameworks, no build step, no external dependencies beyond Google Fonts (Orbitron) and ipapi.co for country detection.

-To run locally: just open `shroomulator-cosmic.html` in a browser.

 ---

 ## License